William Bayard Jr.

-Life
+Early life and education

-Bayard was born in 1761 to Catharine McEvers (1732–1814) and William Bayard Sr. (c.
-1727–1804), who was elected as a delegate to the 1765 Stamp Act Congress, and was assigned to the committee that drafted language opposing taxation without representation.
-When the American Revolutionary War broke out in 1775, his father remained loyal to the crown, assisting the British troops that occupied New York City in 1776.
-Although Bayard Jr. remained in New York after the war, other members of the family had fled, and many of the family's properties were confiscated.
+Bayard was born in 1761 in present-day New York City in the Province of New York, to Catharine McEvers (1732–1814) and William Bayard Sr. (c.
+1727–1804), who served as a delegate to Stamp Act Congress in 1765 and was assigned to the committee that drafted language opposing taxation without representation.
+When the American Revolutionary War broke out in 1775, his father remained loyal to The Crown, assisting British troops that occupied New York City in 1776.
+Bayard Jr. remained in New York City after the Revolutionary War, but other members of the family fled the city, and many of the family's properties were confiscated.
 His siblings included Samuel Vetch Bayard (1757–1832) and Mary Bayard (1779–1849).

 Family

-Bayard was a member of the prominent Bayard family of French Huguenot ancestry who descended from Balthazar Bayard, a French Protestant, who had taken refuge in the Dutch Republic where the Huguenots found sanctuary from their religious persecution in France.
-The first Bayards in the New World arrived in the Dutch colony of New Amsterdam with the newly appointed Governor-General Peter Stuyvesant.
-In the early 18th century, the Bayards became among the largest landowners in the New York-New Jersey area.
+Bayard was a member of the prominent Bayard family of French Huguenot ancestry who descended from Balthazar Bayard, a French Protestant, who took refuge in the Dutch Republic, where the Huguenots found sanctuary from their religious persecution in France.
+The first Bayards in the New World arrived in the Dutch colony of New Amsterdam, then governed by Governor-General Peter Stuyvesant.
+In the early 18th century, the Bayards were among the largest landowners in the New York-New Jersey region at the time.
 Bayard was also a descendant of Stephanus Van Cortlandt and the Schuyler family.